 Causes of ALS

-The cause of ALS is unknown, though some cases where there's a family history of the disease are associated with mutations in the gene for an enzyme called SOD1.
+The cause of ALS is unknown, though some cases — in which there is a family history of the disease — are associated with mutations in the gene for an enzyme called SOD1.
 It's not clear how the mutations cause motor neuron degeneration, but studies suggest the SOD1 protein can become toxic.

 Scientists have identified more than a dozen other genetic mutations that may be linked to ALS.
 These mutations cause changes in the processing of RNA molecules (which may regulate genes), defects in the recycling of proteins, defects in motor neuron shape and structure, or susceptibility to environmental toxins.